wbazant/markerAlignmentsPaper/paper.md

 by Wojtek, Kathryn, Dan, possibly others

 # Introduction
 Potential dissimilarity of a sequenced material to any previously known reference is a challenging aspect of identifying reads in an environmental sample.
-If signal from mapped reads does not take the incompleteness of the reference and potential for false positives into account, reported results can be absurd, as demonstrated in e.g. [@r2020use].
+If signal from mapped reads does not take incompleteness of the reference and potential for false positives into account, reported results can be absurd [@r2020use].

-EukDetect [@lind2021accurate] demonstrates using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
+EukDetect [@lind2021accurate] demonstrates that using a specially prepared reference of sequences only typically present in eukaryotes can remove spuriously aligning bacterial reads.
 However, a possibility of an unknown eukaryote being present in the sample is not discussed in the original EukDetect publication.
-There are many eukaryotes, especially fungi, and only some of them have been sequenced (TODO detail?).
+Only a small proportion of eukaryotic species has been named, let alone sequenced - the 1/23/2021 version of the EukDetect reference used in this publication contains sequences for 4023 taxa, and there are estimated a 2-3 million of just fungi [@hawksworth2017fungal].

-By simulating reads we show that EukDetect can report incorrect results when the sequenced material contains an unknown species, and EukDetect's removal of less confident alignments also biases it against detection of non-reference strains of known organisms.
+We analyse alignments of simulated reads to show that EukDetect can report incorrect results when the sequenced material contains an unknown species, and EukDetect's removal of less confident alignments also biases it against detection of non-reference strains of known organisms.

 We then demonstrate an alternative method which incorporates alignments regardless of their reported confidence, and uses multiple alignments per query.
 We show that it detects more organisms, and can adequately report unknown organisms.